 D Acres offers four season accommodations in the White Mountains of New Hampshire

-We have shared bathrooms, wireless internet, rural forested landscape with hiking trails onsite.
+We have shared bathrooms, full kitchen access, wireless internet, rural forested landscape with hiking trails onsite.
 We can arrange pickups from Plymouth NH and White River Jct Vermont.
 There is video informational video at (website hidden) and additional information on our website.
 Please contact us directly for further information.

 There is ridiculously great recreational and relaxing opportunity in the area.
 Super swimming holes, river float trips, miles of cross country skiing, mountain biking, and hiking.
 Onsite there are hammocks, an outdoor kitchen, a playground for kids big and small, as well as an epic firepit for the evening unwind.

 We are an education farm so there are many community events such as potlucks, open mics, pizza nite and brunch as well as workshops in gardening and sustainable living skills so check the website for updates.

 There are a ton of great videos on the D Acres of NH YouTube account linked from our homepage.

 Outdoor Solar Shower

 We are running a working farm and are often busy but really enjoying meeting new people.
 Tours of the farm are sometimes available for people interested.